Swimsuit-Clad Emily Ratajkowski Crouches Down Next To Her Dog & Instagram Can’t Handle The Cuteness

 “Awwww the babyyyy,” commented a third Instagram user, adding a dog-face emoji to their post.

-“Cute,” read a fourth message, trailed by a dog-face emoji, a heart emoji, and a rose emoji.
+“Cute,” read a fourth message, trailed by dog-face, heart, and rose emoji.

-“Super cute,” upped the ante a fifth fan, ending their post with two heart-eyes emoji.
+“Super cute,” a fifth fan remarked, upping the ante and ending their post with two heart-eyes emoji.

 While Colombo has certainly become a fan-favorite — the pup has amassed his fair share of admirers, who have loved watching him grow from one photo share to another — compliments were offered for Emily’s stunning beauty as well.